 A Creative Platform to Further Social Awareness

 Although Comic-Con is rooted in comics, the convention is using its growing popularity and global recognition to support and further social progress.
-In 2017, Comic-Con conventions in various cities, including New York, Kansas City,and Salt Lake City not to mention Australia, featured mental health panels.
-And, in 2018, the first-ever Indigenous Comic-Con will celebrate Indigenous creators, illustrators, writers, designers, actors, and producers and their contributions to pop culture.
-Comic-Con unlocks people’s imaginations but also addresses serious cultural and societal issues.
+In 2017, Comic-Con conventions in various cities and countries featured mental health panels.
+For the first time in history, a woman won the Best Writer Eisner Award – the top award for comic book writing – at the 2018 San Diego Comic-Con, around the same time it was announced that the first transgender superhero in television history will be joining the characters of “Supergirl.”
+And, the upcoming, first-ever Indigenous Comic-Con will celebrate Indigenous creators and artists and their contributions to pop culture.
+Comic-Con both unlocks people’s imaginations and addresses serious cultural and societal issues.

 Virtual Community Turned Reality

 Joining virtual communities of like-minded fantasy and sci-fi fans is a big part of the attraction of Comic-Con.
-These online connections, sustained through fandoms, heighten each convention experience, spawning tens of thousands of discussion boards, forums and tons of fan art.
+These online connections – sustained through fandoms – heighten each convention experience, spawning tens of thousands of discussion boards, forums and tons of fan art.
 The social connection and acceptance everyone feels is no small thing for people whose comic book hobby may have previously isolated them.
-In fact, modern fandom has taken on a new meaning of cool, so much so that MTV has created Fandom Awards, a sign of embracing and celebrating fans’ enthusiasm, instead of raising eyebrows about it.
+In fact, modern fandom has taken on a new meaning of cool, so much so that MTV has created Fandom Awards, a sign of embracing and celebrating fans’ enthusiasm instead of raising eyebrows to it.

 Putting the ‘Con’ in Comic-Con